 Metrics to Predict Product Success

 There are various types of product success metrics.
 There are metrics to predict the business success of a specific product or financial performance, metrics to improve user engagement, metrics to keep the user attention high and metrics to understand the user contentment.
-Now, we are going to look at all those metric types mentioned above and their examples.
+Now, we are going to look at all those product success metrics mentioned above and their examples.

 Monthly Recurring Revenue (MRR)